 I believe deeply in the power of perseverance, the amazing possibilities of reinvention, and the benefits of living consciously.
 Life can be difficult, but it is always deeply fascinating.

-I hope you enjoy your time on this site, and invite your comments and questions.
+I hope you enjoy your time on this site and invite your comments and questions.

-Three Simple Things You Can Do For Me
+Two Simple Things You Can Do For Me